realworldocaml/book/en/json.md

 In this case, we've marked the `x` as being of type `Yojson.Basic.json`, and the compiler immediately spots that the argument to the `Assoc` variant has the incorrect type.
-This illustrates the strengths and drawbacks of using polymorphic variants: they make it possible to easily subtype across module boundaries (`Basic` and `Safe` in Yojson's case), but the error messages can be more confusing.
+This illustrates the strengths and weaknesses of polymorphic variants: they make it possible to easily subtype across module boundaries, but the error messages can be more confusing.
 However, a bit of careful manual type annotation is all it takes to make tracking down such issues much easier.

 </sidebar>